Skip to main content

 6. Find out if you qualify for Medicaid

-If the combined cost of health insurance premiums and the out-of-pocket costs are still too high, see if you qualify for Medicaid.
+If the combined cost of health insurance premiums and out-of-pocket costs are still too high, see if you qualify for Medicaid.
 Consult your state’s Medicaid website for eligibility requirements before applying.

 7. Apply to Medicare’s Extra Help program